 But there is an important piece missing.

-Inside motivation is only developed under a very specific condition.
+Inside motivation is only developed under very specific conditions.

-Intrinsic motivation comes from individual feeling that they are doing the activity out of their “free choice”.
-In other words, one has to think that they have autonomy to choose whether to engage in the behaviors.
+Intrinsic motivation comes from individuals feeling that they are doing the activity out of their “free choice.”
+In other words, one has to think they have autonomy to choose whether to engage in the behaviors.

 After completing the puzzle and taking a short break, the students were left alone to do whatever they wanted.
 They could continue to work on another puzzle or do other things available in the lab.